IshankSingh/Notes/README.md

-Use of Room persistence library.
+Use of Room persistence library and RX JAVA.<br>
-Use of RX JAVA.
 Customized EditText.